ArcticSnow/photo4D/README.md

      - pandas
      - matplotlib
      - lxml
+     - pillow
+     - pyxif (that needs to be downloaded from https://github.com/zenwerk/Pyxif )
  3. clone the github repository where you want on your system git clone ....